Georgia Clark, published author and novel writing mentor

 Maybe it’s a dream you can’t shake — the desire to write a novel.
 Maybe you even started, but then life happened.
 Now, the draft sits abandoned.
 You second-guess every sentence.
 You wonder if you're actually a writer or just someone who wants to be one.

-Here's what you actually need: structure, expert feedback, and someone in your corner who's already published eight books.
+Here's what you actually need: a proven plan to write 10,000 words/month, expert feedback at every stage, and someone in your corner who knows how to get you through your blocks because she's already published eight books.

 My Novel Year: The Draft is a 12-month mentorship I've designed to take you from idea to completed manuscript — with professional guidance, industry access, and a cohort of four other writers who understand the struggle.